Wondering what is bargaining power of buyers? This blog article got you covered!

-- However, bargaining power of buyers can also be affected by the nature of demand and this does not always intend to reduce profit of sellers.
+- However, it can also be affected by the nature of demand and this does not always intend to reduce profit of sellers.

 In some cases, buyers are willing to pay more (and hence demand) to be provided with products and services that they are looking for.
 This way, both the buyer and seller benefit from the scale and type of demand.

 - Decline in supplier performance.